wonkastocks/A-12.220-LABS/Lab_2-Windows_graphical_CLI.md

 **Steps:**

-1.  **Open Disk Defragmenter:**

-    * Type "dfrgui" in the search bar and press Enter.
+1. Type dfrgui in the search bar and press Enter.
-    * \*Note: On modern systems with SSDs, this tool may be called "Optimize Drives" and perform different functions appropriate to the drive type.\*
+Note: On modern systems with SSDs, this tool may be called "Optimize Drives" and perform different functions appropriate to the drive type.

-2.  **Analyze a Drive:**

-    * Select a drive (e.g., C:).
+2. Select C:
-    * Click "Analyze".
+3. Click Analyze.
 The tool will analyze the drive for fragmentation.
-        * **Observation**: Have the student note the fragmentation percentage before and after optimization.
-Discuss what file fragmentation is and why it impacts performance.

-3.  **Optimize the Drive (if needed):**

-    * If the analysis shows significant fragmentation (typically, more than 10%), click "Optimize".
-    * \*For SSDs, the "Optimize" function will perform operations like TRIM, which helps maintain performance, rather than defragmentation.\*
-        * **Adjustment**: If an SSD is present, have the student analyze and "optimize" it.
-Discuss the difference in operations performed on SSDs vs. HDDs.
-        * **Observation**: Discuss the purpose of TRIM and how it helps maintain SSD performance.

-4.  **Open Disk Cleanup:**
+4. Due to the fact that we are inside a VM.
+Defragmentation/Optimization will be unnecessary.
+On actual hardware it helps to periodically run this utility to maintain peak drive performance.
+5. Close Optimize Drives.

-    * Type "cleanmgr" in the search bar and press Enter.
+6. Type cleanmgr in the search bar and press Enter.
-    * Select the drive you want to clean (e.g., C:) and click "OK".
-    * Disk Cleanup will calculate space that can be freed.
+7. Disk Cleanup will calculate space that can be freed.
-    * In the list of "Files to delete", check the boxes for the types of files you want to delete (e.g., "Temporary Internet Files," "Recycle Bin").
+8. In the list of "Files to delete", check the boxes for the types of files you want to delete (e.g., "Temporary Internet Files," "Recycle Bin").
-    * Click "OK" to delete the files.
+9. Click OK to delete the files.
-    * For more options, click "Clean up system files".
-        * **Adjustment**: Have the student use Disk Cleanup to remove temporary files and empty the Recycle Bin.
-Then, have them check the amount of free space on the drive before and after the cleanup.
-        * **Observation**: Discuss the different types of files that Disk Cleanup can remove and their purpose.
-Discuss the importance of regularly cleaning up unnecessary files.
+10. Click Clean up system files.
+11. Examine the new options.
+12. When you are finished, click Cancel to close Disk Cleanup.
+13. Proceed to the next section.

 **Task 5: Using Command-Line for File and Folder Navigation (Objective 4.0)**